frankgh/GCP/README.md

       https://[IP of the first VM]/#:9443

-** Important!
-Please make sure that you change your passwords for user root and mapr immediately after you ssh into the VMs by issuing 'passwd" command to enforce good security practice.
+<b>** Important!
+Please make sure that you change your passwords for user root and mapr immediately after you ssh into the VMs by issuing 'passwd" command to enforce good security practice.</b>